costbio/Prediction_MHC_ensembles/README.md

 - Include physics-based losses (distance restraints)
 - Perform latent space interpolation and clustering
 - Compare against PCA / tICA baselines

----

-## Author Notes

-This project is intended for **research and experimentation** in protein conformational learning.
-If you use it in a thesis or publication, document the assumptions clearly.

-If you don't understand *why* each step exists, don't trust the results.